Mark Pollock’s Story

-As Mark lay in hospital after his paralysing fall in 2010, he read The Brain That Changes Itself by Norman Doidge.
-The book is about individuals who have, through their injuries or their work or both, progressed neuroscience in really incredible ways.
-Mark began to see how he could use what he knew from his old life as an adventure athlete competing in what was uncharted terrain for a blind man, and apply it to his exploration of a cure for paralysis.
+As Mark Pollock lay in hospital after his paralysing fall in 2010, he began to see how he could adopt what he knew from his old life: as an adventure athlete competing in uncharted territory for a blind man.

 Mark provided a powerful perspective to the assembled media at Davos.
 Mark doesn’t just talk about the transformative intersection of technology and humankind – he lives it.
 As he explores a cure for paralysis, he helped people understand the human dimension of the fourth industrial revolution at the World Economic Forum’s annual meeting.Head of Public Engagement & Foundations